E10

 • Check drive belt (if applicable): On some liquid‑cooled units with belt‑driven alternators, inspect the belt for slipping or glazing.
 Adjust tension or replace the belt if worn.

 • Test AVR: If mechanical issues are ruled out, substitute a known‑good Scheppach AVR.
-If voltage returns to normal, the original AVR is faulty.
+If the voltage returns to normal, the original AVR is faulty.

-• Stator test: Measure stator winding resistance phase‑to‑phase and phase‑to‑ground per the service manual.
+• Stator test: Measure stator winding resistance phase‑to‑phase and phase‑to‑ground as per the service manual.
 A significantly low resistance or ground fault indicates a damaged stator that must be replaced.

 Advertisements